 We will NOT accept Word, Publisher or Powerpoint files for print production.
 You may convert these files to PDF, but please see information below regarding color settings.
 We can accept Excel files for data merge purposes only.

 Does your artwork contain images, text or colors that extend to the very edge of the finished piece?
 This is called “bleed.”

-Artwork with bleeds must have an extra 1/4″ of the image, text or colors added on all four sides beyond the trim line.
+Artwork with bleeds must have an extra 1/4″ of the background image or color added on all four sides beyond the trim line.
 Example: if you are ordering an 8.5″ x 11″ item, the file size should 9″ x 11.50″ after saving as a PDF.
 (The outer 1/4″ will be trimmed away).

 The illustration below shows two invitations.
 The left invitation features a design with bleed (finished size plus an extra .25″ on each side).
 The invitation on the right does not.